engineerbaz/BAZ-learns/Cloud_Architect/04_Network_HuaweiCloud.md

 #### DNAT
-- Add a DNAT rule to allow servers ina VPC to provide external Service
+- Add a DNAT rule to allow servers in a VPC to provide external Service
 - Add a DNAT rule for a specific server.
 - Port ranges from 1 to 65,535